wickersoft/daly-bms-uart/README.md

+# About this Fork
+In the original repo by maland16, the library is built for a Teensy 4.0.
+This repo is supposed to be functionally identical to the original, but run on boards of the ATmega328Px family (Arduino Uno, Nano, Pro Mini, etc).
+Because the ATmega328 has only one hardware serial port and this is used for programming and debugging, communication with the BMS is done via SoftwareSerial.
+Stability tests have not yet been carried out.

 # Overview
 This library uses the Arduino Serial library to communicate with a DALY BMS over UART.
-It was originally designed for use with the **Teensy 4.0** as a part of [this project](https://github.com/maland16/citicar-charger) and has not officially been tested on official Arduino hardware.
+It was originally designed for use with the **Teensy 4.0** as a part of [this project](https://github.com/maland16/citicar-charger) and has been modified to run on ATmega328Px based hardware.

 ## How to use this library
 -Download a zip of this library using the green button above